 The Met: Museum Website Redesign

-This project focuses on redesigning The Met’s website to reduce visual clutter, simplify navigation, and improve the overall ticket purchasing and events browsing experience.
-The original site contained a dense navigation system and competing content sections that created cognitive overload for users.
+The Met website redesign focuses on reducing visual clutter, simplifying navigation, and improving the ticket purchasing and events browsing experience.
+The original site presented dense navigation and competing content sections that created cognitive overload for users.

 Year